epeters13/pyreedsolomon/README.md

 **Author**: Edwin G.W.
 Peters

+Using the userspace reed-solomon interface to the Linux kernel from [https://github.com/CyberLeo/reed-solomon](https://github.com/CyberLeo/reed-solomon)

 ## Requirements
-Userspace interface to the kernel Reed Solomon libraries and numpy Source and build instructions on [https://github.com/CyberLeo/reed-solomon](https://github.com/CyberLeo/reed-solomon)

-configure with --prefix=/usr/ or add the location of *librs.so* is in your library path (*LD_LIBRARY_PATH*)
+numpy

 ## Installation
 pip install pyreedsolomon

+or

+python setup.py install

 ## Usage
 This library provides fast methods where the user needs to allocate the buffers and handle padding as well as easy-to-use methods that have a slightly lower performance